petergridge/Irrigation-V5/readme_new.md

 Defining the Pump valve/switch supports the control of a pump or master solenoid.
 The pump remains on for five seconds after a zone completes.

 ### Flow sensor
 When defined the system operates on the delivery of volume rather than watering for a specified time.
 - The flow sensor is monitored to determine the volume of water delivered for each cycle.
 - When coupled with the ECO setting the specified volume is delivered for each repeated cycle.
-- When the Adjustment sensor is defined the volume to be delivered will be adjusted by thefactor provided
+- When the Adjustment sensor is defined the volume to be delivered will be adjusted by the factor provided

 ### Adjustment Sensor
 It is expected that the senor will provide a multiplying factor to change the defined watering time.
 If there has been rain or rain is expected. you could reduce the watering requirement or if a hot spell is expected you can increase the watering requirement.